marcus-crane/utf9k/content/thanks/index.md

 * [MDN](https://developer.mozilla.org/en-US/) is the only thing saving me from homelessness.
 I'd be hosed without this internet bible.

 * [owlspace](https://archive.is/kD83O) inspired me to get back into my redesign again.
 It has a nice homey, handcrafted feeling to it and makes me want to improve my own site much more.

-* [Plausible](https://plausible.io) for providing easy to set up, hosted analytics that are privacy respecting for those who visit this site.